Tulsen Tollett: Rugby union career

 Tollett also had spells in rugby union with English Premiership side Harlequins during 1997/98, as well as London Welsh in 1999/2000 during the Rugby League close season.

 Media work

 Tollett was forced to give up playing in 2001 due to a persistent shoulder injury.
 He then moved into the media and now presents sport on BBC News in the UK and internationally.
 Previous to this he worked for ABC News and ABC NewsRadio in Sydney and has also worked for BBC Radio 5 Live, Sky Sports, Eurosport and Setanta Sports amongst others as a presenter, reporter or commentator, and worked as a pitchside reporter for TVH, the host broadcaster at the 2007 Rugby World Cup in France.

 In 2021, Tollett was a commentator for Channel 4's coverage of the 2020 Paralympics.

-Qualifications
+Personal life

 Tollett holds a Bachelor of Physical Education teaching degree, as well as a first dan karate black belt.
+His son Cillian Tollett is a professional footballer.